Take the First Step Toward Your Culinary Career Now!

 Florida Technical College is a member of the Florida Association of Postsecondary Schools and Colleges.

-NUC University has three additional academic units: National University College – IBC Institute (NUC-IBC), Florida Technical College (FTC), and The Digital Animation & Visual Effects School (The DAVE School).
+NUC University has three additional academic units: NUC – IBC Institute (NUC-IBC), Florida Technical College (FTC), and The Digital Animation & Visual Effects School (The DAVE School).
 Information about NUC, NUC-IBC, FTC, and The DAVE School is available at http://www.nuc.edu/, http://www.ibanca.net/, http://www.ftccollege.edu/, and http://www.dave.nuc.edu.

 Financial Aid is available for those who qualify.